walid798/Sales-Dashboard-Excel/README.md

 # Project Structure
 - Excel-Sales-Dashboard.xlsx: The main Excel file containing the sales dashboard.
 - README.md: Detailed documentation for the project.
+- Project.PDF: a summary of the steps done on the data and recommendations.
 - /Images: Contains screenshots of the dashboard for documentation purposes.